 The Compensation Committee of our Board has the primary responsibility for establishing our executive compensation philosophy and determining the specific components and levels of each NEO's compensation.
 Our compensation program is designed to provide our NEOs with meaningful incentives and rewards, while effectively balancing the short-term and long-term interests of our stockholders with our ability to attract and retain talented executives.
-Our compensation approach is tied to our key strategic initiatives and anticipated growth and the current performance goals are set with the objectives of increasing our revenues and EBITDA; increasing our market share in applicable geographic regions; and advancing our product development, thereby, increasing stockholder value.
-Our executive compensation program is based on four guiding principles.
-We have created a compensation program that combines short-term and long-term components, cash, equity, fixed and performance-based contingent payments, in the proportions that we believe achieve these four guiding principles:
+Our compensation approach is tied to our key strategic initiatives and anticipated growth.
+More specifically, the current performance goals are set with the objectives of increasing our revenues and EBITDA; diversifying our revenue base; increasing our market share in applicable geographic regions; and advancing our product innovation and development.
+We have created a compensation program that combines short-term and long-term components, cash, equity, fixed and performance-based contingent payments, in the proportions that we believe achieve the following four guiding principles:

-- enhance stockholder value by aligning the financial interests of our NEOs with those of our stockholders; - enable us to attract, motivate and retain the people needed to support our long-term goal of being an industry leader; - · integrate compensation closely with the achievement of our business and performance objectives; and - reward the individual performance that contributes to our short-term and long-term successes.
+- enhance stockholder value by aligning the financial interests of our NEOs with those of our stockholders; - enable us to attract, motivate and retain the people needed to support our long-term goal of being an industry leader; - integrate compensation closely with the achievement of our business and performance objectives; and - · reward the individual performance that contributes to our short-term and long-term successes.